 BECOME A CHALLENGE CAMP MENTOR

-Dan Beard Council, Boy Scout of America is in search of positive mentors, 21 years or older, to volunteer during an outdoor youth program, Challenge Camp, from July 1-3, 2020 (Ages 8-14).
-Mentors have the option of volunteering for one day or the entire three days.
-All mentors need to bring a completed Adult Application and Youth Protection Training Certificate to camp the morning they are volunteering.
+Dan Beard Council, Boy Scout of America is in search of positive mentors, 21 years or older, to volunteer during an outdoor youth program, Challenge Camp, from July 26-30, 2021 (Ages 8-14).
+Mentors have the option of volunteering for any or all of the days of camp.
+Mentors who are volunteering for one or two days of camp must be at camp in time for the daily safety briefing at 8:30 AM.
+Mentors who are willing to volunteer 3, 4 or all 5 days must complete the BSA Youth Protection Training and complete an Adult Application.
 In addition to facilitating fun outdoor programming, the volunteers will mentor through team building initiatives and character building.

 Challenge Camp is a free summer camp aimed at helping youth, ages 8-14, to grow and learn while experiencing outdoor action and adventure.
 Conducted each summer, Challenge Camp has served minority outreach communities in our region since 1995.
 The purpose of Challenge Camp is to build upon the character and values through an interactive camping experience.